FAQ

 Hard-delete by default.
 Memories are removed from primary storage and all secondary indexes (vector, lexical, graph) within 24 hours.
 The audit ledger retains a tombstone (memory ID, deletion timestamp, requester) but not memory content.

-For self-hosted: wherever your Postgres lives.
+For self-hosted: wherever you run the Brain server.
 For managed cloud: US-East, EU-West, or AP-South — selectable at create time.
 Cross-region data movement is opt-in.

 Still have questions?